Mechanical Engineer Jobs

 The typical daily job responsibilities of a Mechanical Engineer can include some or all of the following:

-- Conducting investigations of existing systems and preparing reports based on findings
+- Investigating existing systems and preparing reports based on findings

-- Reporting on the risks to safety and the environment of planned work
+- Identifying the environmental and safety risks of planned work

 - Supervising the building, installation, repair and replacement of systems